Sam-Scotson/MikroTik-.rsc-Converter/README.md

 Working on full sql .db conversion <br>
 Future conversion back into .rsc planned to allow full integration with in-house data-frames <br>
 Tidy up of pandas df column and row index<br>
-Duplicate scripts created for other all other .rsc files
+Duplicate scripts created for all other .rsc files

 .rsc files provided for testing